Let's fight these Common Diabetes Myths!

-Diabetes Week 2021 - This week is dedicated to fighting some very common Diabetes myths and to hearing stories about them!
-Read all about the important facts below, and do not forget to get in contact if you feel like sharing!
+Diabetes Week 2021 - This week is dedicated to fighting some very common Diabetes myths and hearing stories about them!
+Read all about the essential facts below, and do not forget to get in contact if you feel like sharing!

 Myth 1: Diabetes only affects overweight people.

-Diabetes is a mostly lifelong condition characterised by high levels of glucose in the blood.
+Diabetes is a mostly lifelong condition characterised by high glucose levels in the blood.
 This is the result of the body not producing enough insulin, not producing it at all, or not being able to use it effectively.

-Type 2 Diabetes is often associated with overweight individuals; however this does not mean all diabetics are overweight.
-According to Diabetes UK, around 20% of people with type 2 Diabetes are either of a normal weight or underweight.
+Type 2 Diabetes is often associated with overweight individuals; however, this does not mean all people with diabetes are overweight.
+According to Diabetes UK, around 20% of people with type 2 Diabetes are either of average weight or underweight.

-Being overweight is only one of many risk factors for the development of type 2 Diabetes, along with age, ethnicity, and high blood pressure.
+Being overweight is only one of many risk factors for developing type 2 diabetes, along with age, ethnicity, and high blood pressure.

 Myth 2: Type 2 Diabetes is just a mild form of Diabetes.

-Insulin plays an essential role in everybody’s lives: consuming carbohydrates causes a spike in glucose (blood sugar), which is a signal for your pancreas to produce insulin.
+Insulin plays an essential role in everybody’s lives: consuming carbohydrates causes a spike in glucose (blood sugar), which signals your pancreas to produce insulin.
 This is the hormone that converts glucose into energy for your body.

 For a type 2 diabetic, there is either a decline in insulin production from the pancreas, or the body can’t effectively convert the blood glucose into energy.
-People with this condition then experience ever rising levels of blood glucose even despite the production of insulin, because the latter is not working properly.
-This pushes the pancreas to produce more and more insulin to the point of eventually shutting down the production completely.
+People with this condition then experience ever-rising blood glucose levels despite insulin production because the latter is not working correctly.
+This pushes the pancreas to produce more and more insulin to shut down the production completely eventually.

 According to Diabetes UK, around 90% of the people affected by Diabetes in the UK have type 2 Diabetes.
-This does not imply that this type is less serious because it is more widespread.
-On the contrary, if left untreated and uncontrolled the high blood sugar levels can cause serious complications including damages to eyes, heart, and feet.
+This does not imply that this type is less severe because it is more widespread.
+On the contrary, if left untreated and uncontrolled, high blood sugar levels can cause serious complications, including damage to the eyes, heart, and feet.

 Myth 3: Diabetic people can only eat diabetic food and no sugar.

-In 2016, the NHS said that there is no specific diet for diabetic people.
-Nevertheless, many people affected by Diabetes tend to prefer a low-carb diet to be able to have a tighter control on their blood glucose levels.
-Diabetic or not, the NHS still recommends everyone have a healthy and balanced diet that is low in fat, sugar and salt but rich of fresh fruit and vegetables.
+In 2016, the NHS said no specific diet for diabetic people.
+Nevertheless, many people affected by Diabetes tend to prefer a low-carb diet to have tighter control of their blood glucose levels.
+Diabetic or not, the NHS still recommends everyone have a healthy and balanced diet low in fat, sugar, and salt but rich in fresh fruit and vegetables.

-The so-called ‘diabetic food’ is one of the most common myths recently.
-This label is mainly put on sweet foods where sweeteners are used instead of sugar, thereby attempting to reduce the amount of carbs.
+The so-called ‘diabetic food’ is recently one of the most common myths.
+This label is mainly put on sweet foods where sweeteners are used instead of sugar, thereby attempting to reduce the number of carbs.

-‘Diabetic food’ may seem like a harmless marketing term, but leading authorities on the matter suggest avoiding such products with synthetic sugars as they may cause more harm than normal sugar.
+‘Diabetic food’ may seem like a harmless marketing term.
+Still, leading authorities on the matter suggest avoiding such products with synthetic sugars as they may cause more harm than regular sugar.